Email Marketing Dictionary

 challenger: In an A/B test, the design or process you are testing against your existing champion, hoping to see an improvement in performance; also see champion

-champion: During an A/B test, your existing design or process; also see challenger
+champion: In an A/B test, your existing design or process; also see challenger

-checkout abandonment email: A message sent to an individual subscriber in response to that person starting, but not completing, the checkout process
+checkout abandonment email: A message sent to an individual subscriber in response to that person starting the checkout process, but not completing it

-cinemagraph: A picture composed of both static images and one or more animated GIFs, which give motion, often subtle, to a small portion of the overall picture
+cinemagraph: An image composed of both static images and one or more animated gifs, which give motion, often subtle, to a small portion of the overall picture

-click: When a subscriber selects a link or linked image in an email with a mouse, trackpad, tap of a touchscreen, etc. and visits the associated landing page
+click: When a subscriber selects a link or linked image in an email with a mouse, trackpad, tap of a touchscreen, etc., and visits the associated webpage

-click reach: The percentage of your subscribers who clicked at least one of your emails over a period of time (e.g., over the past month or quarter)
+click reach: The percentage of your subscribers that have clicked at least one of your emails during a period of time (e.g., month, quarter, or year)

 confirmed opt-in (COI): see double opt-in